For more information on the Regional Food Bank or to ask a question not listed below please contact us at email@example.com

 What is a food bank?

-The Regional Food Bank of Northeastern New York is a member of Feeding America.
+The Regional Food Bank of Northeastern New York is a member of Feeding America, the national food bank network.
 Food Banks acquire large donations of edible but unmarketable food from the food industry and distribute it to organizations that feed hungry people.

-Can the hungry get food at the Regional Food Bank?
+Can hungry people get food at the Regional Food Bank?

 Not directly.
 The food collected and warehoused at the Regional Food Bank is distributed to qualified 501(c)(3) charities that feed the hungry throughout northeastern New York – organizations such as food pantries, soup kitchens, and emergency shelters.
 These charities, called member agencies, receive the food from the Regional Food Bank and give it to those in need.